What is the definition of a “breast lift”?

 This short-scar technique is ideal for the small to medium enlarged (hyper-trophic breast) and gives a “perky” shape with less risk of bottoming out over time.

-Prof. Kirwan now utilizes this technique in his breast lifts and reductions.
+Dr. Kirwan now utilizes this technique in his breast lifts and reductions.
 He also combines the technique with a peri-areolar mastopexy which allows more tissue to be gathered around the areola and reduce the excess in the lower part of the breast thus reducing the length of or eliminating entirely the horizontal scar in the crease beneath the breast.

-In the case of a breast-lift or mastopexy without an implant, Prof. Kirwan is using the lower part of the breast as an “autogenous” (patient’s own tissue) breast implant, to give upper fullness to the breast.
+In the case of a breast-lift or mastopexy without an implant, Dr. Kirwan is using the lower part of the breast as an “autogenous” (patient’s own tissue) breast implant, to give upper fullness to the breast.

 The final scar is limited either to a “lollipop” configuration alone (around the areolar and a vertical component from the areolar to the crease under the breast or to a lollipop shape plus a short horizontal component which is hidden beneath the breast and does not extend to the visible part of the décolleté or” the outer part of the chest where it might be visible as a widened scar and be impossible to hide with revealing clothing.